neuralpain/oneclickwinrar/README.md

 >  4. If self-extracting archive attempts to extract files to a folder
 >     requring administrator rights and elevation prompt is cancelled by user,
 >     the archive quits silently instead of issuing the folder access error.
 >
->  5. Bugs fixed:
->
->     a) WinRAR 7.20 couldn't unpack ZIP archives containing file comment
->        fields;
->
->     b) switch -tl didn't set the latest time when used with RAR 7.20
->        "ch" command;
->
->     c) extraction command didn't automatically replace device names
->        like "aux", when unpacking archives containing such reserved names;
->
->     d) if folder shortcut was double clicked in "Save WinRAR settings as"
->        dialog when exporting WinRAR settings, folder shortcut itself was
->        overwritten with settings data instead of opening a target folder.
->
->  Version 7.20
->
->  1. Performance improvements when deleting files in solid RAR archives:
->
->     a) if there are no non-zero files after deleted files, archive
->        recompressing isn't performed;
->
->     b) part of archive before deleted files is copied as is, without
->        repacking.
-Its contents is unpacked to memory if necessary,
->        but not recompressed;
->
->     c) semi-solid archive processing involves only solid blocks containing
->        deleted files.
-Unaffected solid blocks are copied as is.
->
->  2. "Generate archive name by mask" archiving option and -ag command line
->      switch:
->
->     a) new 'K' format character defines the current day of week
->        name as a text string;
->
->     b) new 'O' format character defines the current month name as a text
->        string regardless of format character number.
-Unlike "MMM" mask,
->        it allows to use shorter or longer than 3 character names,
->        such as -agOO;
->
 > [ ... ]
 >